Dead Horse Ranch State Park

 Overview

 Dead Horse Ranch is the easy button for Verde Valley trips.
 Sites sit on gentle hills above three fishing lagoons with views toward Mingus and the red rocks.
-Loops are named Roadrunner, Quail, and Cooper’s Hawk.
-Expect level pads, good spacing, and modern bathhouses with showers.
+The loops are organized, the pads are level, and the bathhouses make it a strong pick when comfort matters as much as location.

 It is central to everything - Jerome, Sedona, Tuzigoot, Old Town Cottonwood - and you can still launch a kayak or walk a riparian trail without moving the truck.
 Summers are hot; winters are mild and quiet.